Rossnkama/DSA/Day 3 - Task 4.md

 ## Complexity analysis of linked lists - 30 mins!

 ## Linked Lists
-Let's analyse and discuss the complexities of the code blocks below:
+Let's analyse and discuss the complexities of the code blocks below.

+I know each add operation etc is hardcoded but let's analyse the general complexity of an N sized linked list.

 ### 1. Accessing head node
 ``` java